How to Study Candlestick in Trading

 Principle Number Five: Volume validates price.
 First, see what CANDLESTICK is telling then validated by volume, is It validating or not with the CANDLESTICK price action

-Principle Number SIX: When a particular timeframe DON’T make sense then move to the next higher time frame for the big picture or lower timeframe for the microstructure of move
+Principle Number SIX: When a particular timeframe DON’T make sense then move to the next higher time frame for the big picture or lower timeframe for the microstructure of the move

 In the next article, I am going to discuss the Price Action Analysis in detail.
 Here, in this article, I try to give a brief introduction to candlestick and I hope you enjoy this article.